BlaqueDevs/se-assignment-day-4-software-project-management-Sharonmbuya/README.md

   Investment & Funding Trends – Look at venture capital activity in your sector.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+  Understanding market trends helps shape your software’s features, pricing, and marketing strategy to align with user needs and industry demands.
+It allows you to identify gaps, stay ahead of competitors, and adapt to emerging technologies, ensuring relevance and long-term success.
+Market insights also guide target audience segmentation, helping you refine your product’s unique value proposition and maximize adoption.